Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 **Note: commands in boxes like the one below can be copy-pasted into the terminal to run them.
 Lines starting with a # are comments, and will do nothing when run.**

 {% highlight bash %}
+# download and run the RVM installation code
 \curl -L https://get.rvm.io | bash -s stable --ruby
 {% endhighlight %}